sivanikrishh/book-recommender/README.md

 I adapted the logic to books instead of movies and tried to create it.

 🌟 Future Improvements
->Add a web-based interface using Flask or Streamlit
+>Add a web-based interface using Flask or Streamlit,
 >Show book covers using an API (like Google Books)